johnsonding/goldfynch/_posts/2016-02-07-refine-search-using-snippets.md

 date: 2016-02-07 13:03:00
 tags: new-features search user-experience
 author: "Ross Johnson"
+excerpt: "“Snippets” are brief excerpts of a file that show up below the search results.
+The purpose is to provide context for your results within each document."
 ---

 You can now refine your search based on “snippets” of each result.